forta-network/starter-kits/scam-detector-py/README.md

 ## Description

-The Scam Detector bot combines past alerts under a common address from a variety of underlying base bots to emit a high precision label on EOAs and contract addresses.
+The Scam Detector bot combines past alerts under a common address/ web sites from a variety of underlying base bots to emit a high precision label on URLs, EOAs and contract addresses.

 The Scam Detector bot has three handlers that process alerts differently:
-1. Passthrough - this handler normalizes the alert information from the base bot and emits an label with minimal processing.
+1. Passthrough - this handler normalizes the alert information from the base bot and emits an label with minimal processing. (both addresses and URLs)
-2. ML - utilizes a supervised machine learning model taking number of specific alerts observed for a given EOA as input and predicts whether an EOA is a scammer
+2. ML - utilizes a supervised machine learning model taking number of specific alerts observed for a given EOA as input and predicts whether an EOA is a scammer (addresses only)
 3. Propagation - this handler propagates labels from another label.
 E.g. a scammer was identified deployed an social engineering ice phishing contract.
-A similar contract bot identified a new scammer account deloying a similar contract.
+A similar contract bot identified a new scammer account deloying a similar contract. (addresses only)

 In addition, the scam detector can consume manual information from the Forta community to identify scammers.